markozeman/UN-Comtrade/sas/README.md

 unc.call_api('Slovenia', 'All', 2006, 'Import', commodities='TOTAL - Total of all HS commodities')
 unc.call_api('All', 'Slovenia', 2006, 'Export', commodities='TOTAL - Total of all HS commodities')
 ```
-After that we should sum results of the second call and compare results of those both calls.
+After that we should compare results of both calls.
 ***